adityapaliwal-ds/hackathon-datashift-skills-tracking-api/README.md

 └── .gitignore
 ```

-Clone the repo to your preferred IDE using this link: `https://github.com/adityapaliwal-ds/hackathon-datashift-skills-tracking-api.git`.
+Clone the repo to your preferred IDE using [this link:](https://github.com/adityapaliwal-ds/hackathon-datashift-skills-tracking-api.git).
 Go through each file and follow the instructions carefully to set up the project.

 ## 3. Prerequisites